djruess/dev-setup/README.md

     - Check (enable) Use Enhanced Dictation which allows offline use
 1. In Mouse
     - If you're still using a Logitech Mouse with GHub disable mouse acceleration by:
-        - Open up terminal and check if mouse acceleration is enabled by typing `defaults find scaling`
+        - Open up your terminal and check if mouse acceleration is enabled by typing
+            ```
+            defaults find scaling
+            ```
-        - In terminal type `defaults write .GlobalPreferences com.apple.mouse.scaling -1.` to disable mouse acceleration completely
+        - In terminal type the following to disable mouse acceleration completely
+            ```
+            defaults write .GlobalPreferences com.apple.mouse.scaling -1.
+            ```
     - Make sure scrolling speed is at the 5th notch or lower, so that mouse scrolling still works when using Synergy to control another mac computer
 1. In Printer
     - Install Brother HL-2270DW driver (find on web if needed, or just grab it from another mac that's on the network)